This $1.6 million ‘whale’ of a home makes a splash

-SOOKE, British Columbia — It’s possible the first thing you see at this $1,599,000 million home now for sale in Canada isn’t the price tag.
+SOOKE, British Columbia (WJW) — It’s possible that the first thing you notice at this $1,599,000 home for sale in Canada isn’t the price tag.

-The bright aqua and teal exterior of the home at 7405 Thornton Heights in Silver Spray East Sooke is accentuated by several eye-catching orca sculptures bursting from the ground.
+The bright aqua and teal exterior of the home at, located at 7405 Thornton Heights in Silver Spray East Sooke, is accentuated by several eye-catching orca sculptures bursting from the ground.

-Also catching the eye are the main floor’s curved ceiling with exposed beams.
+Also catching the eye is the main floor’s curved ceiling with exposed beams.
 The family room is surrounded by glass and features a radius window, keeping with the curved architectural theme.
+A video tour on YouTube delves even deeper into some of the home’s highlights.

 “A large family room is surrounded in faux walls with detailed panels including more native art to continue the West Coast vibe throughout,” reads the listing.
 “The panels continue onto the ceiling creating a visual canvas making you feel like you have stepped into a secret hideaway to read a book or watch your favourite movie by the cozy fireplace.”